 I began to think of my encounter with the foreigner.
 The piercing gaze of his eyes seemed to be etched in my memory.

-"He's not that bad, I guess," I replied.
+"He's not that bad, I guess," I replied with a mumble.

 "Why don't you give him a chance then?"
 I tried to rebuke, but she went on, "I'm not saying that I agree with the Kumichou, but I think you should get to know him.
 Think of it as getting to know a new friend."
 After listening to Haruko-san, I began to put myself in deep thoughts.